dragontaoran/SUGEN/README.md

 * `--extract-file extract_file`
 Restricts single-variant analysis to variants in `extract_file`.
 The format of the variant IDs in `extract_file` is *chromosome:position*.
 This option is valid only when `--group group_file`, `--extract-chr chr`, and `--extract-range range` are not specified.

+* `--ge-output-detail`
+In gene-environment interaction analysis, output the covariances between the genetic variant, environment variables, and gene-environment interaction variables.
+Otherwise, only output the variances of the genetic variant, environment variables, and gene-environment variables.

 * `--group-maf maf_ub`
 Specifies the minor allele frequency (MAF) upper bound for gene-based association analysis. `maf_ub` is a real number between 0 and 1.
 Its default value is *0.05*.
 Variants with MAFs greater than `maf_ub` will not be included in the analysis.